 63.7 miles, 4,500 feet of elevation

 Tetrick is a California native who grew up riding horses in Santa Barbara County before moving north of San Francisco to Petaluma, where the former cowgirl now lives and trains.
-When she returns to her roots, she opts for her favourite tour of the area, which begins in the Danish village of Solvang.
+When she returns to her roots, she opts for her favorite tour of the area, which begins in the Danish village of Solvang.

 “Starting off with Danish pancakes and heading up Mt.
 Figueroa, you can see the most beautiful views,” she says.
 “I recently did this climb with the poppies blooming and the Pacific Ocean was serene.
-I even had time for a pit stop near my childhood ranch in Los Alamos to have a Santa Maria-style tri-tip sandwich.
+I even had time for a pit stop near my childhood ranch in Los Alamos to have a Santa Maria style tri-tip sandwich.
 We love the challenge of a good climb, and the views and feeling of accomplishment make it all worthwhile!"

 Ride it: Pair your challenging 96.5-mile ride with an equally hearty tri-tip sandwich in the Santa Maria Valley.
 For tamer routes in the region, check MapMyRide for Santa Maria, try the local DIY Santa Barbara rides, or join an organized wine and cycling tour group.